xxoolm/Hive-Custom-Component/README.md

 ## Configuring

-This component will retreive the hive data and update Home Assistant every 2 minutes by default.
+This component will retrieve the hive data and update Home Assistant every 2 minutes by default.
 This can updated in the integrations page by clicking the options button for the integration.